 This is the yield of the solar panel given by the ratio of electrical power (in kWp) of one solar panel divided by the area of one panel.

-H = Annual average solar radiation on tilted panels (shadings not included)
+H = Annual average solar irradiation on tilted panels (shadings not included)

 PR = Performance ration, coefficient for losses (range between 0.5 and 0.9, default value = 0.75)